Choosing Best Practices: What’s a good fit for your property?

 Can you manage erosion and runoff concerns on your own with support of Healthy Lakes & Rivers?
 Review the statements below to see if they apply to your shoreland property.

-If you answered FALSE to one or both of the statements, then your runoff and erosion concerns likely beyond the scope of Healthy Lakes practices?
+If you answered FALSE to one or both of the statements, then your runoff and erosion concerns are likely beyond the scope of Healthy Lakes & Rivers practices.

-Healthy Lakes practices are designed for projects that can be installed with $1,000 or less of grant support either as a do-it-yourself project or with contractor installation.
-Design guidance is provided through Healthy Lakes.
+Healthy Lakes & Rivers practices are designed for projects that can be installed with $1,000 or less of grant support either as a do-it-yourself project or with contractor installation.
+Design guidance is provided through Healthy Lakes & Rivers.
 Some projects require more sophisticated design and are likely to be considerably more expensive to install.

-Some projects are not only beyond the scope of Healthy Lakes, but may require engineering assistance.
+Some projects are not only beyond the scope of Healthy Lakes & Rivers, but may require engineering assistance.
 Professional assistance is recommended where one or more of the following occur:

 - Construction occurs on slopes >20%